Audubon Center History

 1877 The Colorado, South Park and Pacific Railroad was built from Denver along the Platte and up Waterton Canyon to Leadville.
 The tracks were taken up during WWII for scrap metal.

-1879 The Highline Canal construction begins near the mouth of Waterton Canyon.
+1881 The Highline Canal construction begins near the mouth of Waterton Canyon.
 It was completed in 1883 and used for irrigation.
+At the time, 20,000 acres of land were irrigated by 165 separate head gates.

 1938 Earl C. Maddox, Sr. purchased the property from Annie Lehow Little, Oscar Lehow’ s niece.
 Maddox erected the present stone-clad house to serve as the main ranch house for the property.
 The building included living quarters in its northern part and a garage in its southern part.
 He also built a milk barn (no longer existing) and had about 85 head of dairy cows.